quixio/quix-samples/python/model/Demo.Data.Stream.Processing-Input/README.md

 # Streaming Demo - Input Processing

-Augment the raw data from the phone and persist to another stream.
+Transform the raw data from the phone and send it back to the next pipeline stage.

+This is part of our [Car Demo](https://quix.ai/data-stream-processing-example/) example which your can try [here](https://quix.ai/demos/cardemo/qr).

 ## Requirements / Prerequisites

-This is part of our Car Demo example project.
+In order to make use of this solution you also need to deploy the following projects:
+ - Streaming Demo - UI
+ - Streaming Demo - Input (this one)
+ - Streaming Demo - Control

 ## Environment Variables